-Xiomaro (SEE-oh-MAH-ro) is a nationally exhibited artist and curator from New York specializing in photographing National Park sites to raise awareness of their history, culture, and natural beauty.
+Xiomaro (SEE-oh-MAH-ro) is a nationally exhibited artist and curator from New York specializing in photographing National Parks and other iconic sites to raise awareness of their history, culture, and natural beauty.

 His work is widely exhibited.
 At one point, 130 of Xio's photographs could be seen at eight simultaneous exhibitions from Boston to Philadelphia including HarvardUniversity and the Long Island Museum.

-Xio is the author of the book Weir Farm National Historic Site, which features his photographs of Connecticut's first national park, which will be commemorated on the U.S. quarter.
+Xio is the author of Weir Farm National Historic Site.
+The book features his photographs of Connecticut's first national park, which will be commemorated on the U.S. quarter.
 The foreword was written by Senator Joseph I. Lieberman and the book was released by Arcadia Publishing.
-Since 2011, Xio has served as the Visiting Artist at Weir Farm where he began as an Artist-in-Residence.
+Since 2012, Xio has served as the Visiting Artist at Weir Farm where he began as an Artist-in-Residence.

 As a speaker and teacher, Xio has reached thousands of artists, historians, educators, and environmentalists.
 He was a speaker at the Appalachian Mountain Club's 140th Annual Summit and he has presented talks, lectures, and panel discussions at museums, galleries, conferences, universities, camera/photography clubs, and high schools.

 Waiting lists are not unusual for admission to his smartphone photography workshops.
 His educational programs are supported by the professional photography industry such as Xenvo Pro, Red River Paper, and LensPen.
 He extends his educational outreach through his Facebook group Photography with Xiomaro, which includes members from as far away as England and Myanmar.

 His single-minded drive for the arts and the parks is evident in this short documentary film produced by the National Park Service, the Appalachian Mountain Club, and the Connecticut Forest and Park Association.